kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

 ## What is Inheritance and Why is it Used?

+* Inheritance allows for creating new classes that modify the behavior of their parent classes.

 * Provides a method for creating new classes from existing classes

 * The new class contains the data and behaviors of the existing class

-* Allow for reuse of existing classes
+* Allows for reuse of existing classes

 * Allows us to focus on the common attributes among a set of classes

 * Allows new classes to modify behaviors or existing classes to make it unique without actually modifying the original class
+  * This is important since the existing class has already been tested and it's probably being reused by other applications.
+So, we really don't want to modify it at all.

 ### Examples of Related Classes